cws1989/software-updater/wiki/AdvancedTutorial.md

 java -jar build.jar -renew AES.xml
 ```

+You should also consider encrypting the catalog, see [here](#how-do-i-do-authentication-on-catalogxml)

 ## Others ##

 ### What kind of files should not be included in the patch? ###